Key takeaways

 While digital shopping can provide convenience, it also encourages impulse buying, through means such as targeted advertisements, in-app purchases and “Buy Now, Pay Later” (BNPL) services.

-Bankrate’s social media survey found that around half (49 percent) of social media users made an impulse buy after seeing a product on social media, with 64 percent of those experiencing buyer’s remorse afterward.
+Around half (48 percent) of social media users have made an impulse buy after seeing a product on social media, according to Bankrate, and 57 percent of them regretted at least one of their purchases.
 Financial strain, guilt and dissatisfaction after an impulse purchase can all contribute to the prevalence of buyer’s remorse.

 BNPL services, in particular, have made impulse buying on social media easier than ever.
 BNPL works by allowing consumers to defer the payment for a product over time, through multiple smaller payments, and in many cases without interest.
 With just a few taps, consumers can purchase a product they have just discovered through a social media platform, even if they don’t have the funds to immediately cover it.